arthur-arthur/NER/README.md

 # NER benchmarking: monolingual vs. multilingual embeddings

 This repository bundles different NER benchmark experiments to compare the performance of monolingual and multilingual embeddings for both monolingual (Dutch, French and English) and multilingual datasets.
-For all experiments, the excellent [Flair library](https://github.com/flairNLP/flair) was used.
-The experiments were run using Kaggle scripts.
-A simple CLI was used to generate a script and metadata file to push the scripts to Kaggle using the [Kaggle API](https://github.com/Kaggle/kaggle-api).
+All experiments made use of the [Flair library](https://github.com/flairNLP/flair).
+The experiments were run using in individual scripts on Kaggle.
+A simple CLI was used to generate the script and metadata file to push the scripts to Kaggle using the [Kaggle API](https://github.com/Kaggle/kaggle-api).

 ## Datasets